Skip to main content

 Deterministic vs generated

-CodeRabbit's review is generated by a language model, so the same diff can produce different comments on different runs. aislop's findings come from static rules, so a given commit always yields the same score.
-That reproducibility is what makes a gate trustworthy in CI.
+CodeRabbit's review is generated by a language model, so the same diff can produce different comments on different runs. aislop's findings come from static rules, so a given commit yields the same score.
+That reproducibility is useful when a team wants a CI gate.

 Keystroke vs pull request

-aislop hooks into the coding agent through PostToolUse, afterFileEdit, and similar events, so slop is caught as it is written.
+aislop can hook into coding-agent events such as PostToolUse and afterFileEdit, so defined issues can surface before a PR exists.
 CodeRabbit reviews once the PR exists, which is later in the loop but is also where a human reader engages with the change.

 Cost and latency

-Because aislop runs no model at runtime, there is no per-token cost and no inference latency.
+Because the aislop CLI runs no model at scan time, there is no per-token scan cost or inference latency.
 The CLI is MIT-licensed and free to run locally and in CI.
-LLM reviewers carry inference cost and per-seat pricing.
+LLM reviewers usually carry inference cost and per-seat pricing.

 When CodeRabbit is the better choice.